 - Pain in the wrist, thumb, and first three fingers can be caused by some combination of nerve irritation and a decrease in blood flow.

 - Tingling, “pins and needles,” or numbness in the hand.

 - Occasional grip strength weakness.

 - Edema (swelling) in the wrist can be the cause of CTS, especially in patients who are overweight, pregnant, or suffering from a condition that causes fluid retention.

 - Subluxation, or the misalignment of one or more bones in the wrist, can put physical pressure on the nerve.
 Chiropractic care to realign the bones can provide relief.

 - Thickening of the tendons and/or ligaments in the wrist.
 This is the most common cause of carpal tunnel syndrome.
 Overuse of the hand causes these tissues to build additional fibers putting pressure on the surrounding nerves.

 It’s important to get a proper diagnosis of carpal tunnel syndrome by a physician.
-There are other conditions that can cause similar symptoms, including neck injury, thoracic outlet syndrome, other wrist or elbow injuries, etc.
+There are other conditions that can cause similar symptoms, including neck injury, thoracic outlet syndrome, upper crossed syndrome, other wrist or elbow injuries, etc.